kubernetes/community/contributors/design-proposals/encryption.md

 To enable encryption a user will issue a PUT to an endpoint such as `/rotate`.
 If this is the first time this API has ever been called the API server will generate a key (unecrypted DEK), encrypt it with the KEK in slot 1, and encrypt all secrets with the DEK.
 If this is the second + N time the API has been called the API server will encrypt the DEK with the KEK in slot N+1 and do a compare-and-swap on the DEK stored in etcd.
+There will be one DEK per database.
 If this API is called and a KEK doesn't exist in the KEK DB at slot N+1 a 400 is returned. `kubectl` will have support for calling the rotate API endpoint eventually.
 To account for failure scenarios during key rotation, the old and new DEK will be stored in etcd during the rotation.